dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-component.md

 ### Use configuration providers

 The .NET Aspire Microsoft Entity Framework Core Cosmos DB component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the <xref:Aspire.Microsoft.Azure.Cosmos.EntityFrameworkCoreCosmosSettings > from _appsettings.json_ or other configuration files using `Aspire:Microsoft:EntityFrameworkCore:Cosmos` key.
+It loads the <xref:Aspire.Microsoft.EntityFrameworkCore.Cosmos.EntityFrameworkCoreCosmosSettings > from _appsettings.json_ or other configuration files using `Aspire:Microsoft:EntityFrameworkCore:Cosmos` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {